Bhuvanesh31/Pendulum/README.md

 # Pendulum

-Simulation of a Multi-Pendulum in Python
+Simulation of a Multi-Pendulum in Python (only single so far...)